Frequently asked questions

 What are your instructors' qualifications?

-All PLIYH instructors are experienced teachers and/or performers, the majority of whom have a minimum of a Bachelor’s degree in music in pedagogy, performance, or education.
-While our instructors operate independently and use their own teaching methods, all have successfully passed our rigorous screening process which includes an extensive background check, a performance audition, a formal interview, and numerous reference checks.
-All PLIYH teachers love music, and are committed to helping their students discover a passion for music.
+All PLIYH instructors are experienced teachers and/or performers.
+The majority have a minimum of a Bachelor’s degree in music in pedagogy, performance, or education.
+While our instructors operate independently and use their own teaching methods, all have successfully passed our rigorous screening process which includes a background check, a performance audition, a formal interview, and numerous reference checks followed by several weeks of pedagogy training to allow further evaluation.

-At what age can my child begin lessons?
+At what age can my child begin taking lessons?